northvolt/ml-labeling/README.md

 # Description

 Images of material on a roller.
-During manufacturing, certain type of defects can arise.
+During manufacturing, certain type of anomalies and defects can arise.
 We want to detect and find the locations of these defects.
 The material should be smooth without any apparent anomalies.
+Note: most images will not contain any defects at all.

 # Region of interest